cloudflare/cloudflare-docs/content/cloudflare-one/identity/devices/service-providers/crowdstrike.md

 ## Crowdstrike device posture attributes

 Device posture data is gathered from the [CrowdStrike Zero Trust Assessment APIs](https://falcon.us-2.crowdstrike.com/documentation/156/zero-trust-assessment-apis).
-To learn more about how scores are calculated see the [CrowdStrike Zero Trust Assessment](https://falcon.us-2.crowdstrike.com/documentation/138/zero-trust-assessment) documentation.
+To learn more about how scores are calculated, refer to the [CrowdStrike Zero Trust Assessment](https://falcon.us-2.crowdstrike.com/documentation/138/zero-trust-assessment) documentation.

 | Selector      | Description          | Value    |
 | ------------- | ---------------------|----------|